Made the world’s first findings in research

 Besides verification of findings with fission yeast by using human cells,

-actively involved in publicity of information about the relationship
+publicity of information about the relationship

 between chromosomes and lifestyle habits